AntoineD/docstring-inheritance/README.md

 `docstring-inheritance` provides functions to inherit the docstring of a callable from a string.
 This is typically used to inherit the docstring of a function from another function.

-Use `inherit_google_docstring` to inherit docstrings with google format.
+Use the `inherit_google_docstring` function to inherit docstrings in google format.

-Use `inherit_numpy_docstring` to inherit docstrings with numpy format.
+Use the `inherit_numpy_docstring` function to inherit docstrings in numpy format.

 ```python
 from docstring_inheritance import inherit_google_docstring

 def parent():
     """Parent summary.